 Type of peer review

-Submitted manuscripts will be processed by blind peer-review who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates the already published works, and whether or not the manuscript is sufficiently clear for publication.
+Submitted manuscripts will be processed by double blind peer-review who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates the already published works, and whether or not the manuscript is sufficiently clear for publication.

 Reviewers are asked to evaluate whether the manuscript: